AffiliateWP/affiliatewp-checkout-referrals/readme.txt

 Fix: Tracked affiliate coupons were not working when checkout referrals was active

 == Changelog ==

+= 1.0.5 =
+* New: Restrict Content Pro integration was added

 = 1.0.4 =
 * Fix: A scenario where if the AffiliateWP settings were not saved after installing Checkout Referrals, the select menu at checkout wouldn't show affiliates correctly.